sagemath/trac_to_gh/Issue 4943.md

 # Issue 4943: make sage -tp run sage -t when only one file is specified

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4943

 Original creator: ncalexan